johnwalicki/Drones-IoT-Visual-Recognition/VRMTEST.md

 ![Watson Studio  screenshot](screenshots/WatsonStudio-VisualRecognitionModelSummary.png)

 ### Test Watson Visual Recognition Custom Classifier with sample images
-- Visit this [UK Daily Mail article](http://www.dailymail.co.uk/news/article-6045685/Incredible-drone-images-charred-trees-burnt-homes-eighth-person-dies-California.html) and **download** a few of these drone images of devastated neighborhoods in California.
+- Visit this [UK Daily Mail article](http://www.dailymail.co.uk/news/article-6045685/Incredible-drone-images-charred-trees-burnt-homes-eighth-person-dies-California.html) and **download** a few of these drone images of devastated California neighborhoods
 - Load the images into the **Test** page by browsing / dragging the images into the Test page

 ![Watson Studio  screenshot](screenshots/WatsonStudio-VisualRecognitionModelTestBlank.png)